 *You don’t actually need to know any Chinese characters to pass the HSK1 and HSK2 tests, as Pinyin (Mandarin romanization) will be provided along with characters on the test papers.

 HSK levels are about to expand.
-A single advanced HSK test (levels 7-9) is scheduled to be added to the existing HSK system in March 2022 (but didn’t come out as planned).
+A single advanced HSK test (levels 7-9) was scheduled to be added to the existing HSK system in March 2022 (but didn’t come out as planned).
 Click here for updates on the New HSK.

 Minor Problems with the HSK Levels